DeForest, Wisconsin: Transportation

 DeForest is double bypassed by I-39/90/94 to the west, with an exit at CTH-V (this area features most of the city's hotels and restaurants).
 US-51 also has an exit located at CTH-V, on the city's east side.

 A single rail train track runs north-south through DeForest.
 This is only used by freight trains; no passenger rail serves DeForest.

-DeForest is close to Dane County Regional Airport, which provides both commercial and general aviation flights.
+DeForest is about 15 miles to Dane County Regional Airport in Madison, which provides both commercial and general aviation flights.

 Utilities & Broadband

 Existing high‑capacity power and fiber optics are readily available to support industrial and tech operations; municipal development processes are expedited.

 Trade Zone Benefits

 Over 125 acres designated as a Foreign Trade Zone, allowing businesses to defer tariffs on imported inventory until sale, improving cash flow.

-Employment & Labor
+Employment and Labor

 DeForest is part of Dane County, where manufacturing and healthcare jobs have seen growth across the region; Wisconsin remains first in manufacturing jobs per government job, though labor supply growth is constrained by demographic shifts.

 The village draws on the skilled labor pool of the Madison metro area and benefits from proximity to UW‑Madison and technical colleges.